Steve Alford: Early life

 Alford was born in Franklin, Indiana and grew up in New Castle.
 He learned to count as a three-year-old by watching the numbers tick off the scoreboard in Monroe City, where his father, Sam Alford, coached the high school team.
 Sam often moved for various coaching jobs.
-Steve missed only two of his father's games, once when he had chicken pox and once when he made the regionals of the Elks Club free-throw shooting contest.
+Steve missed only two of his father's games, once when he contracted chicken pox, and once when he made the regionals of the Elks Club free-throw shooting contest.
 When Alford was nine years old, he attended a basketball camp put on by Coach Bob Knight.
-Eventually the Alfords settled in New Castle, Indiana, where Steve played on the New Castle Chrysler High School basketball team with his dad as coach.
-Alford was known to practice shooting so much that he would wear out six or seven nets a summer and frequently forgo social activities.
+Eventually the Alfords settled in New Castle, Indiana.
+Steve played on the New Castle Chrysler High School basketball team which his father coached.
+Steve Alford was known to practice shooting so much that he would wear out six or seven basketball nets each summer and would frequently forgo social activities.

-As a high school freshman Alford barely averaged a point a game, but then averaged 18.7 the next season.
+As a high school freshman, Alford barely averaged a point a game.
+However, he averaged 18.7 points the next season.
 By his senior year in 1983, before the three-point line was even implemented, Alford averaged 37.2 points per game and earned the Indiana "Mr. Basketball" award.
 His team advanced to the state quarterfinal but lost to Connersville in the 1983 state tournament.
-Later, shortly after Alford won a gold medal as a member of Bob Knight's U.S. Olympic team, he gave the medal to his dad in a tearful ceremony at the high school in tribute to the loss.
+Later, shortly after Alford won a gold medal on the US Olympic team (coached by Bob Knight the head coach of Indiana University's basketball team, where Steve would later play), Steve gave the medal to his father in a tearful ceremony at the high school in tribute to the loss.